App version: 0.1.0

 Tiny Home Financing Options

-Even though a traditional mortgage might not be an option, there are still a few other routes you can take to finance your tiny home.
+Even though a traditional mortgage might not be an option, there are still a few other routes you could take to finance your tiny home.
 Here are some you may want to consider.

 A Home Equity Loan or HELOC